Approximation of bayesian Hawkes process models with Inlabru: Hawkes process modelling

 \section{Hawkes process modelling}

-Hakwes process models are usually defined in terms of their conditional intensity which takes the functional form illustrated by Equation \ref{eq:1_hawkes_def}.
-The Hawkes process intensity is composed by two part, a background rate $\mu(\mathbf x_t)$ and an \textit{excitation} or \textit{triggering} function $g(\mathbf x_t, \mathbf x_{t_h})$.
-The background rate and the triggering function depends upon a number of parameters $\boldsymbol \theta$.
-Our objective is to provide a technique to determine the posterior distribution of $\boldsymbol \theta$ having observed points in $\mathcal X = [0,T] \times W \times M$, namely $\mathcal H_T = \{\mathbf x_{t_1},....,\mathbf x_{t_n} \in \mathcal X\}$.
-Equation \ref{eq:1_hawkes_def} also shows that an Hakwes process can be thought as the sum of $n + 1$ Poisson processes, where $n$ is the number of observations in the history of the process.
-One Poisson process represents the background rate and has intensity $\mu(\mathbf x_t)$, the others $n$ Poisson process are each one generated by an observation $\mathbf x_{t_h}$ and have intensity $g(\mathbf x_t, \mathbf x_{t_h})$.
-Many algorithms for fitting Hawkes process models are based on this decomposition and makes use of a latent variable assigning the points to one of those $n + 1$ Poisson processes.
+The Hawkes process intensity in Equation \ref{eq:2_hawkes_def} is composed by two part, a background rate $\mu(\mathbf x)$ and an \textit{excitation} or \textit{triggering} function $g(\mathbf x, \mathbf x_h)$.
+The background rate and the triggering function depend upon a number of parameters $\boldsymbol \theta$.
+Our objective is to provide a technique to determine the posterior distribution of $\boldsymbol \theta$ having observed points in $\mathcal X = [0,T] \times W \times M$.
+Equation \ref{eq:2_hawkes_def} also shows that a Hawkes process can be thought of as the sum of $n + 1$ Poisson processes, where $n = N(T)$ is the number of observations in the history of the process up to time $T<\infty$.
+One Poisson process represents the background rate and has intensity $\mu(\mathbf x)$, the others $n$ Poisson processes are each one generated by an observation $\mathbf x_h$ and have intensity $g(\mathbf x, \mathbf x_h)$.
+Many algorithms for fitting Hawkes process models are based on this decomposition and make use of a latent variable assigning the points to one of those $n + 1$ Poisson processes (\cite{ross2021bayesian, veen2008estimation}).
+Our approach is different because there is no explicit or implicit classification of the points into background and induced events.

-Marked spatio-temporal Hawkes process models are usually designed using a Hawkes process for the space-time location of the points and an independent distribution for the marking variable, the conditional intensity is given by:
+Regarding marked spatio-temporal Hawkes process models, we only report the case where the marking variable distribution is independent of space and time, we refer to this distribution with $\pi(m)$.
+For the case where this assumption does not hold, and we have $\pi(\mathbf x = (t, \mathbf s, m))$, we just need to substitute $\mu(\mathbf x)$, and $g(\mathbf x, \mathbf x_h)$ with $\mu(\mathbf x)\pi(\mathbf x)$, and $g(\mathbf x, \mathbf x_h)\pi(\mathbf x)$ in all the following expressions without loss of generality.
+This is valid for both discrete and continuous distribution of the marking variable.
+Assuming an independent marking variable distribution the Hawkes process conditional intensity is given by:

-Given the independence between the process representing the space-time locations and the marking variable's distribution we focus only on the distribution of the space-time locations.
-The parameters of the marking variable distribution are often estimated independently and based on the observed marks only.
+Given the assumption of independence between the process representing the space-time locations and the marking variable's distribution, we only focus on the distribution of the space-time locations.
+The parameters of the marking variable distribution will be estimated independently and based on the observed marks solely.
+This is the usual situation in seismology, where the marking variable is the magnitude of the event, and its distribution is usually assumed to be independent of the space-time location of the events.
+If the assumption does not hold, applying the substitution described above allows us to estimate the marking variable distribution's parameters along with the Hawkes process parameters.